-All of these waterfalls are found in the Finger Lakes area of New York, particularly Seneca Lake and Ithaca, so the good news is that if you’re visiting Finger Lakes for one day, you can probably see most of them.
+All of these waterfalls are found in the Finger Lakes area of New York, particularly Seneca Lake and Ithaca, so the good news is that if you’re visiting Finger Lakes for one day (like I usually do) then you can probably see most of them.
 Here’s info on each waterfall:

 1) Hector Falls:

 You’ll find Hector Falls on the southern end of Seneca Lake in Finger Lakes.